aichbauer/sabogr/README.md

 Now simply merge this project into yours.

-##.gitignore
-You can uncomment bower_components on line 70 on the .gitignore file.
-If you don't want to push your bower_components.

 ## assets folder

 This folder is your public resource which gets pushed into the .tmp folder.